-• Risk from providing credits: The Company still faces a risk in giving credits to trade debtors.
+- Risk from providing credits: The Company still faces a risk in giving credits to trade debtors.
 However, the Company sets a policy to properly limit the credit and establish a system that can consistently follow up on debts from debtors.
 The Company revises the credit limit for debtors every year in order to change the limit to be at an appropriate level and in line with the current economic situation.
 The Company has a policy of giving a credit carefully and shares the debts among debtors.
 The Company also considers the case of possible debt loss appropriately.
-It is then believed that the risk from debt loss is at a low level.

-• Risk from foreign currency exchange: As the Company has signed the agreement to be the sole distributor for all Oxford University Press (OUP) English Language Teaching (ELT) books in Thailand and also holds the right to sell in the territory of Cambodia, Laos, Myanmar, and Indonesia in the effort to push forward the English language education in Thailand as well as the neighboring countries, resulting in problem of currency fluctuation caused by the purchase of books in foreign currency.
+It is then believed that the risk from debt loss is at a low level. - Risk in Capital Management The Company has set the instructions and financial amount of capital to investing in asset and companies by investing in a low-risk, short-term securities, especially in debt securities.
+With the Company's limitation, if the financial amount of capital is high, it must be approved by the Board of Directors of the Company. - Risk from foreign currency exchange: As the Company has signed the agreement to be the sole distributor for all Oxford University Press (OUP) English Language Teaching (ELT) books in Thailand and also holds the right to sell in the territory of Cambodia, Laos, Myanmar, and Indonesia in the effort to push forward the English language education in Thailand as well as the neighboring countries, resulting in problem of currency fluctuation caused by the purchase of books in foreign currency.
 Thus, to minimize the risk at the acceptable and optimal level, the Company has the policy to carefully select contracts to be committed to in order to prevent risks from the exchange rate.